DeckerSU/iguana-docker/README.md

 ```
 source start_containers
 ```
-Also, if you want you can start one of containers in interactive mode:
+To start one of containers in interactive mode:
 ```
 sudo docker run --name iguana_<X> --privileged --network=bridge -it --rm -e PUBKEY="<PUBKEY>" -e PASSPHRASE="<PASSPHRASE>" iguana-test bash
 ```
-where `X` is notary and `PUBKEY` and `PASSPHRASE` params of selected node from `notaries.json`.
-In case of start container manually in interactive mode to start dPoW use the following:
+where `X` is notary, and `PUBKEY` and `PASSPHRASE` are params of selected node from `notaries.json`.
+In case of starting the container manually in interactive mode, to start dPoW use the following:
 ```
 cd $HOME/dPoW/iguana
 ./m_notary_docker_test
 ```

-Don't forget to attach to the each container and do initial splitfunds:
+Don't forget to attach to each container and do initial splitfunds:
 ```
 curl -s --url "http://127.0.0.1:7779" --data '{"coin":"KMD","agent":"iguana","method":"splitfunds","satoshis":"10000","sendflag":1,"duplicates":"50"}'
 curl -s --url "http://127.0.0.1:7779" --data '{"coin":"DECKER","agent":"iguana","method":"splitfunds","satoshis":"10000","sendflag":1,"duplicates":"50"}'
 ```
-To connect container console use `sudo docker exec -it iguana_X bash`, to quit (de-attach console) from console and leave container working press
+To connect to the container console use `sudo docker exec -it iguana_X bash`.
+To quit (detach console) and leave the container working press
 `Ctrl-P` followed by `Ctrl-Q` inside docker interactive console.

 To watch iguana log from specific container you can use `sudo docker exec -it iguana_3 tail -f /root/dPoW/iguana/iguana.log`.